Humans are wired to be touched. From birth until the day we die, our need for physical contact remains.

 - Greet household members with a hug.
 If hugging people within your household or pod is safe, try this type of greeting.
 It may help both of you satisfy your touch hunger.

 - Use touch when appropriate.
 In a romantic relationship, hold hands or cuddle.
 In platonic ones, reassure people with a touch to the arm or a pat on the back.
 Always make sure the touch is safe and other people are comfortable before going ahead.

 - Give them plenty of positive touch.
 This can range from gentle strokes to full-on cuddling a few times a day.

 - Avoid associating touch with negativity.
 Don’t pinch or push or do anything that takes away the feel-good vibes of physical contact.

 - Let children be close to you as often as possible.
-Allowing your child to sit on your lap or gently massaging your baby may prompt them to behave the same way later life.
+Allowing your child to sit on your lap or gently massaging your baby are important for bonding and the emotional growth of the child.

 If you’re feeling touch starved, you haven’t sealed your fate.
 There are plenty of ways to beat the condition and inspire positive, affectionate touch in those around you.

 Lauren Sharkey is a journalist and author specializing in women’s issues.
 When she isn’t trying to discover a way to banish migraines, she can be found uncovering the answers to your lurking health questions.
 She has also written a book profiling young female activists across the globe and is currently building a community of such resisters.
 Catch her on Twitter.